Unification and combination of a class of traversal strategies made with pattern matching and fixed-points: Unification and combination of

-\paragraph{Explanation of the rules.} We comment on the key points in Definition \ref{reduction:unif:def}.
-The unification of $(u,S)$ with $(u',S')$ is naturally $(u\land u', S \combb S')$ since we want to merge them.
-The idea behind the unification of $\mu X.S(X)$ with $R$ is to unfold $\mu X.S(X)$ to $S(\mu X.S(X))$ and then unifying $S(\mu X.S(X))$ with $R$.
-Indeed this process is terminating thanks to the use of memory.
-We shall show in sub-section \ref{termination:confluence:reduction:unif:sec} that the unification system $\Unif$ is terminating and confluent.
+\item[\texttt{Fixed-points}:] The idea behind the unification of $\mu X.S(X)$ with $R$ (i.e. rule~\ref{fixed:ext:1}) is to unfold $\mu X.S(X)$ to $S(\mu X.S(X))$ and then to unify $S(\mu X.S(X))$ with $R$.
+Indeed this process is terminating thanks to the use of memory since we memorized that we passed through the unification of $\mu X.S(X)$ with $R$ and we generated a fresh fixed-point variable $Z$, this is done by adding the tuple $(\mu X.S(X),R,Z)$ to the memory.
+Thanks to the memory, the next time we face the unification of $\mu X.S(X)$ with $R$, we shall produce $Z$. \end{description}

+We shall show in Subsection~\ref{termination:confluence:reduction:unif:sec} that the unification system $\Unif$ is terminating and confluent.
 This allows us to define the unification operation in terms of the normal form with respect to $\Unif$.
+The normal form of $\tuple{S,S',\emptyset}$ will be denoted by $\NF \tuple{S,S',\emptyset}$.
+The definition of the unification and combination of \ces follow.
+We emphasize that throughout this paper, as far as we are dealing with the unification and combination, we assume that the two sets of the fixed-point variables of the two input \ces are disjoint.

-\begin{definition}[Unification of \ces] The unification of \ces is the binary operation \\$\combb: \ceSetCan \,\times\, \ceSetCan \longrightarrow \ceSetCan$, defined for any $S$ and $S'$ in $\mycal{C}$ by
+\begin{definition}[Unification of \ces] The \emph{unification} of \ces is the binary operation \\$\combb: \ceSetCan \,\times\, \ceSetCan \longrightarrow \ceSetCan$, defined for any $S$ and $S'$ in $\mycal{C}$ by

+\end{definition} Notice that the unification of two \ces yields a \ce that captures the effect of both insofar as they are compatible, where the compatibility of two \ces depends on each input term and is related to their successful application.
+That is, if $S$ and $S'$ can be applied successfully to a term $t$, then the application of their unification $S \combb S'$ on $t$ succeeds as well and reproduces the effect that $S$ and $S'$ being applied simultaneously.
+However, the incompatible effects are covered by the combination in the sense that if $S \combb S'$ fails on a term $t$, then $S$ or $S'$ fails, and the combination returns the non-failing one, if any.
+This justifies the following definition of the combination. \begin{definition}[Combination of \ces] The \emph{combination} of \ces is the binary operation \\$\comb: \ceSetCan \,\times\, \ceSetCan \longrightarrow \ceSetCan$, defined for any ${{S}}$ and ${{S}}'$ in ${C}$ by

 \end{definition}